NICHOLAS C. BARBERIS

 In January 2017, as part of the American Economic Association's Continuing Education program, Ulrike Malmendier and I delivered a two-day, 12-hour course on behavioral finance.
 The lectures were recorded and are available for free online here.

-I learn a lot by working with PhD students and helping them with their dissertation work.
+I devote a lot of time to working with PhD students and helping them with their dissertation research.
 Here are links to some of the students I have advised in past years.
 I very much recommend taking a look at their work if you are not already familiar with it!

 Summer school in behavioral finance